AdobeDocs/analytics-platform.en/help/stitching/explained.md

 ### Step 1: Live stitching

 Live stitching attempts to stitch each event upon collection to known information at that time from the identity graph.
-Consider the following two identity graphs for persistent id 246 and 3579, how these identity graphs are updated over time and how these updates impacts the live graph-based stitching.
+Consider the following two identity graphs for persistent id 246 and 3579, how these identity graphs are updated over time and how these updates impact the live graph-based stitching.

 ![Identity Graph 246](assets/identity-graph-246.svg)
 ![Identity Graph 3579](assets/identity-graph-3579.svg)